Top 10 Vegetable Gardening Tips for New & Experienced Gardeners

 Some plants love to be planted together, and others will just about ruin each other (e.g., don’t plant beans near onions).
 Check out Carrots Love Tomatoes for the scoop on companion planting.

 When you prune your roses or prickly berry bushes, bring a pair of BBQ tongs with you.
 Use the tongs to hold the cane with one hand while you prune with the other.
-Safe and painless!
+Safe and painless.

 If you have lots of weeding or planting to do, wear thin medical gloves instead of regular gardening gloves.
 You’ll have better control without the bulky fabric of gardening gloves, and your hands will stay clean.

 Do you have old fingernail polish that should have never touched your fingers in the first place?
-Check the dark recesses of your bathroom cabinets for those obnoxious 80s neon pinks and 90s blue polishes…you know they’re in there.
-Now that you’ve found them, paint the handles of your gardening tools with an assortment of these unique colors so you can spot the tools when you leave them in the dirt.
+Check the dark recesses of your bathroom cabinets for those obnoxious ’80s neon pinks and ’90s blue polishes…you know they’re in there.

 This tip comes from Farmer Fred Hoffman, a Lifetime Master Gardener and host of the KFBK Garden Show on Sunday mornings.
 (Can I tell you how geeked I was when I saw an email from THE Farmer Fred in my inbox?
 Wowzers!)